Show All Answers

 You can also call the West County Conflict Resolution Panel, which is made up of trained community service volunteers.
 This is a FREE service and will assist you in working toward mutual resolutions.
 The phone number is 925-687-8844 extension 301.

 For a complaint: Submit a Service/Personnel Complaint Form.
 The form is available in the column at the upper left of the RPD Home page.
 This page must be printed out, filled in, and signed by the complainant.
-In the alternative, you may call the Professional Standards Unit at 510-620-6664 or speak directly to the employee's supervisor.
+In the alternative, you may call the Office of Professional Accountability at 510-620-6664 or speak directly to the employee's supervisor.

 A second area, the “inner perimeter” keeps officers and other emergency personnel out of the identified crime scene and helps protect evidence from being destroyed.
 All persons entering and exiting must be logged in and out.
 Once the Crime Scene Investigator and the Detectives have finished their investigation the area is re-opened to the public.